janita2802/React_Projects/01-Counter/README.md

 4. **Running the Project**

-    Once you have installed the dependencies, you can start the development server:
+    Once you have installed the dependencies, you can start the development server using the Vite command:

-    ``npm start``
+    ``npm run dev``

     This will open the project in your default browser, usually at http://localhost:3000.